karthikktamilmani/Stacklearner_ReactApp/README.md

 ### Installing

 Install Node.js on the local machine.
-Open Visual Studio Code and type the following command
+Open Visual Studio Code and type the following command:
 ```
 npx create-react-app AppName
 ```
 The react application is ready to use.
 Type the following commands to run it on your localhost.
 ```
 cd MyApp
 npm start
 ```
 To run backend server, execute the following command to run it on your localhost.
 ```
 node server.js
 ```

 ### W3C Compliance
 The website is cross-browser compliant and the code used is W3C valid code.

 ### Deployment
-The system has been deplyed on HerokuApp using GitHub.
-Deployment steps were:
+The system has been deployed on Heroku using GitHub. with the below listed steps.
+You can follow these steps, after cloning the above stated GitLab repository, to separately deploy the front-end client and back-end server.

+#### Front-End Client
+Run the following command, to install the `serve` package.
 ```
 npm install serve
 ```
 Replace the scripts section in package.json with the following:
 ```
 "scripts": {